stevecha1216/LOLQ/README.md

 # LOLQ
-Automatically accepts a League of Legends game when you are in queue Uses PyAutoGUI, time, and keyboard
+Automatically accepts a League of Legends game when you are in queue/n Uses PyAutoGUI, time, and keyboard